nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 less important details regarding a role, and only show certain important details like Name, Company, Salary, Deadline, etc.

-The view command does not affect the address book in any way.
-In other words, it does not add/edit/delete any roles in the address book.
+The view command does not affect the role book in any way.
+In other words, it does not add/edit/delete any roles in the role book.

 An example usage of the `View` command is given below: